 To register, you must be 16 or older.
 Please don't register if you're under 16, although we appreciate your enthusiasm, and looking forward to seeing you at future events!

-The game jam starts at 5:00 PM on Friday the 26th of January, and ends in the afternoon of Sunday the 28th.
+The game jam starts at 5:00 PM on Friday the 24th of January, and ends in the afternoon of Sunday the 26th.

-The registration fee is $25 for those attending in person.
+The registration fee for the game jam is $25.
 We will send you bank account details when your registration is accepted.
-There is no charge for those participating online only.

 Questions?
 Contact Bill Rogers, [email protected]